What Does the Bible Say About Loans?

 10. Romans 13:8 – “Owe no one anything, except to love each other, for the one who loves another has fulfilled the law.”
 This verse, while not specifically about lending, touches upon the broader principle of avoiding debt.
 It places the emphasis on the moral obligation of love, suggesting that fulfilling this duty is paramount.

-See also What Does the Bible Say About Waking up Early?
+See also What Does the Bible Say About Marriage Problems?

 These verses collectively offer a comprehensive view of how the Bible addresses loans.
 They reveal a consistent theme of compassion, fairness, and responsibility in financial dealings.
 Whether it’s through explicit instructions about lending practices or broader teachings about love and generosity, the Bible provides valuable insights into how we should approach the complex issue of loans in our lives.